Loans and Payment Plans

 Federal Direct Unsubsidized Loan

 The Federal Direct Unsubsidized Loan is a low-interest-rate loan provided by the federal government.
-If you’re enrolled at least half time in a degree program, you can borrow up to $20,500 in Direct Unsubsidized Loan funds per academic year.
+Students can borrow up to $20,500 each academic year, depending upon enrollment.

 - No application or credit check are required.